echkode/PhantomBrigadeMod_WorkshopLevel/README.md

 ![reference manager dialog showing required assemblies selected](https://github.com/echkode/PhantomBrigadeMod_WorkshopLevel/assets/48565771/99912e0c-54a3-4d1f-aec0-b39bb381dcfa)

 In the screenshot you will see 4 assemblies (DLLs) with checkmarks to the left of their name.
 These checkmarks means the assemblies are selected and will be added as references when I click the OK button.
 You may not have any assemblies listed.
 In that case, you will need to click the Browse... button and then navigate to the location of the assemblies for the game.
 I'm using the Epic Games store so for me the game assemblies are found in `C:\Program Files\Epic Games\PhantomBrigade\PhantomBrigade_Data\Managed`.
 If you're using a stock install of Steam, you'll find them in `C:\Program Files (x86)\Steam\steamapps\common\Phantom Brigade\PhantomBrigade_Data\Managed`.
+If you have installed the game to a custom location and are having problems compiling the code in the project included with this repo, please see the [Advanced Topics section](#advanced-topics) for details on how to fix the project to work with your custom installation.

 The 4 assemblies shown are the minimum needed to build a mod.
 For this mod, the Entitas assembly is required as well.
 After you have selected the mods and hit the OK button, you will need to add some files to the project.